nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/introduction-to-upgrading-liferay-dxp.md

 * [Using Auto Upgrade \(Basic Upgrade Steps\)](./basic-upgrade-steps.md): This involves setting a property and launching the new DXP server.
 The database upgrades execute as DXP starts up.
 After the upgrades and DXP startup complete successfully, your new DXP server is operating with the upgraded database.

-* [Using the Database Upgrade Tool](./using-the-liferay-upgrade-tool.md): The upgrade tool is a client program for updating a DXP database while it's not being used by a DXP server.
-If you have a large data set or enterprise level system, it's recommended to tune the database and try pruning a database backup copy and upgrading it using the Database Upgrade Tool.
-After confirming a successful pruning and upgrade process that finishes quickly enough for you, you execute the same process on the latest backup copy to consider releasing to production.
+* [Using the Database Upgrade Tool](./using-the-liferay-upgrade-tool.md): This client program updates a DXP database while it's offline, detached from any DXP instance.
+[Tuning a database for upgrade](../upgrade-stability-and-performance/improving-database-upgrade-performance.md) and using the upgrade tool is recommended for upgrading large data sets.
+Additionally, the upgrade tool works well in cycles where you're [pruning data](../upgrade-stability-and-performance/improving-database-upgrade-performance.md), upgrading, and testing.

 For larger installations and production environments we recommend using the Liferay Database Upgrade Tool.

 ## Conclusion

 Once you complete the tasks outlined above, your upgrade is complete.
 But before using DXP, you must re-establish desired runtime settings and undo any upgrade-specific tuning.
+Plus there may be applications that weren't available on your previous Liferay version that are recommended for new DXP production instances.
 See the [Post-Upgrade Considerations](./post-upgrade-considerations.md) for more information.

-If you are upgrading from an older version (7.1 and below) you may also need to [install Elasticsearch](../configuration-and-infrastructure/dxp-and-elasticsearch.md) to handle search indexing.

 Now that you're familiar with the DXP upgrade components, you can start upgrading your DXP instance.
-To get started, examine the [Basic Upgrade Steps](./basic-upgrade-steps.md) and consider whether they fit your upgrade.
+First examine the [Basic Upgrade Steps](./basic-upgrade-steps.md) and consider whether they fit your upgrade.
 If they don't, follow the topics outlined above and execute the database upgrade using the [Database Upgrade Tool](./using-the-upgrade-tool.md).

 Additionally, refer to these other upgrade scenarios if they relate to your upgrade: